grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/_index.md

 {{< admonition type="note" >}}
 You can only push to a fork if the PR author has enabled **Allow edits and access to secrets by maintainers** or **Allow edits by maintainers**.

-To enable maintainer edits, refer to [https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork#enabling-repository-maintainer-permissions-on-existing-pull-requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork#enabling-repository-maintainer-permissions-on-existing-pull-requests).
+To enable maintainer edits, refer to [Enabling repository maintainer permissions on existing pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork#enabling-repository-maintainer-permissions-on-existing-pull-requests).
 {{< /admonition >}}